Apicurio Studio

 </plugin>

-1. Specify test-update as the execution goal to test the schema artifact.
+1 Specify register as the execution goal to upload the schema artifacts to Apicurio Registry.

-2. Specify the Apicurio Registry URL with the ../apis/registry/v2 endpoint.
+2 Specify the Apicurio Registry URL by using the ../apis/registry/v2 endpoint.

-4. Specify the Apicurio Registry artifact group ID.
-You can specify the default group if you do not want to use a unique group.
+4 Specify the parent artifact group ID that contains the references.
+You can specify the default group if you do not want to use a unique group ID.

 2. Build your Maven project, for example, by using the mvn package command.